Heading to the City by the Bay? We’ll suggest where to stay, what to do, and where to eat in six wildly different districts.

 China Basin: Gourmet burgers and a handsome ballpark

-Chinatown/North Beach: History, ambience, and cappuccinos
+Chinatown and North Beach: History, ambience, and cappuccinos

 Civic Center: Cultural hub near City Hall